jaguapard/CalamityTweaks/README.md

 # CalamityTweaks mod

 Requires Calamity Mod to function properly.
-Design doc below describes current end goals to make (subject to change)
+Design doc below describes current end goals to make (subject to change).
+Implemented ones will be marked with ✅ mark.

 # General Changes